nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 At least one parameter entered by user is invalid
     > 2a1.
 Savvy Tasker shows an error message and display the expected format.<br>
     Use case resumes at step 1
 2b.
-START_DATE and END_DATE are different, the RECURRING_TYPE has to be larger than the duration between START_DATE and END_DATE. (e.g. A 3d2n camp cannot be recurring daily but it can be recurring weekly)
+START_DATE and END_DATE are different, the RECURRING_TYPE has to be larger than the duration between START_DATE and END_DATE. (e.g. A 3d2n camp cannot be recurring daily but it can be recurring weekly) <br>
     > 2b1.
 Savvy Tasker shows an error message <br>
     Use case resumes at step 1
 2c.
-START_DATE and END_DATE are different, END_DATE is before START_DATE
+START_DATE and END_DATE are different, END_DATE is before START_DATE<br>
     > 2c1.
 Savvy Tasker shows an error message <br>
     Use case resumes at step 1
 2d.
-START_DATE and END_DATE are the same, END_TIME is before START_TIME
+START_DATE and END_DATE are the same, END_TIME is before START_TIME <br>
     > 2d1.
 Savvy Tasker shows an error message <br>
     Use case resumes at step 1

 #### Use case: List tasks